HUMOUR WITH HEART. I try to keep this in mind whenever I write. I suppose it's my motto.

 Finally, I do have a normal old blog.
 It's called Journey into Stuff.

 It's not an author blog, or a kids blog.
 It's just about "stuff".
 I've never really been clear on its purpose.

 I suppose I want it to be part of my record to my children.
 Something that when they are older can read with understanding and say, "That's who my old man was.
 They were his thoughts and feelings about the world."
 We forget that the elderly were once young, and to this day I still don't really know that much about my parents.
 I want my kids to have a better understanding than I had.

-I only update the blog every so often - less (or is that never) since I began studying a Graduate Diploma in Education.
-It has highly scientific articles in it like: Why the dinosaurs actually became extinct; Popular Culture such as: The Worst non-Horror movie trilogy ever; Interesting but useless information: What are those words that athlete is singing when their national anthem is playing?; and even serious parenting articles, for example, Dad's have it Easy(er).
+I only update the blog every so often - less (or is that never) since I returned to study a Graduate Diploma in Education (which I've now finished as of December, 2018).
+The blog has highly scientific articles in it like: Why the dinosaurs actually became extinct; Popular Culture such as: The Worst non-Horror movie trilogy ever; Interesting but useless information: What are those words that athlete is singing when their national anthem is playing?; and even serious parenting articles, for example, Dad's have it Easy(er).